 2 = send email

-is required.
-For type 2, all parameters are mandatory.
-If you want to send an email to multiple
+For type 2, 5 and 6 all parameters are mandatory.

 Examples:

-The labels parameter will be shown below the value within the scorecard.
-You can optionally also provide a suffix, an image, and an icon, all separated by a comma.
-The suffix will be shown behind the value, the image will be shown below the title, and the icon will be used to visualise how the value relates to the goal (see the icon types).
-For example: "employed,FTE,user" will show the "user" icon below the title, "FTE" next to the value, and "employed" below the value.
+The options parameter will be shown below the value within the scorecard.
+You can optionally provide a label, a suffix, an image, an icon, and the icon scale, all separated by a comma.
+The label will be shown below the value, the suffix will be shown behind the value, the image will be shown below the title, and the icon is used to visualise how the value relates to the goal (see the icon types), with the (optional) scale defining the scale of tolerance for a neutral result and the color for positive and negative results.
+For example: setting options to "employed,FTE,chart-line" will show "employed" below the value, with "FTE" next to the value, and a "chart-line" image below the title.
+Options "employed,FTE,chart-line,circle,1000" will add an "circle" icon based on the goal value and on a scale of 1000.
+Please refer to the ICON function for more detail.

 Scorecards have a default color.
 In models, they will adopt the cell color, but you can also explicitly set the color with the optional color parameter to either 1-90 for a reference to the standard color palette, or a color name or hex code.
 You can also set the text color using cell formatting in models.